Hundway/anki-way-dict/README.md

 2. Paste the code and hit `Ok`.

 ### Manual installation
-1. Download the *Waydict.zip* file from the latest release.
+1. Download *waydict.zip* file from the [latest release](https://github.com/Hundway/anki-way-dict/releases).
 2. Open Anki > Tools > Add-ons > `Install from file`.
 3. Select and open the downloaded file.